Riverwoods Behavioral Health System

 Teens and young adults are especially likely to abuse alcohol due to peer pressure.
 Marijuana, cocaine, heroin and prescription drugs are also commonly abused in the state.
 Alabama’s location on the Gulf of Mexico provides a prime gateway for drug trafficking across

 Although Alabama has high alcohol and drug abuse rates, many residents are getting treatment.
 Alabama has tailored treatment programs to help those suffering from many types of addiction.
-If you or your loved one is ready to begin recovery, contact our treatment providers now.
+If you or your loved one is ready to begin recovery, contact a treatment provider now.

 Alabama Drug Statistics